-Nuts — almonds, pecans, cashews, pistachios, Brazil nuts, coconuts, chestnuts and hazelnuts — are excellent sources of many nutrients and are worthy of being included in most diets more often than just as salty snacks.
+Nuts are excellent sources of many nutrients and are worthy of being included in most diets on a regular basis.
 Peanuts are a legume but are classed as nuts.

-Due to their high fat content, nuts can become rancid quickly and develop an unpleasant ‘sour’ taste.
+Due to their high content of unsaturated fats, nuts can become rancid quickly and develop an unpleasant ‘sour’ taste.
 It is important to buy them fresh.
 Store shelled nuts in sealed containers in a cool place.

 Most nut bars will not have the health benefits of raw nuts, because they contain ingredients such as sugar, honey, cereal, processed fruit pastes, fats and various additives.

 Despite all their health benefits, some people are allergic to nuts.
 This can be to any one or more of the tree nuts, such as almonds, Brazil nuts, macadamias, cashew nuts or pecans, or to peanuts.

 Nut allergy seems to be on the increase in Australia and people who are affected should carry adrenaline prescribed by their doctor.